When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 You can alternatively make your way over to Sand Dollar Island, a tidal lagoon that you can walk to from Marco, thanks to the shallow water.

-As is the case with most of the city destinations on this list, Marco Island's attractions and parking will vary, based on those which you choose to visit.
+As is the case with most of the city destinations on this list, Marco Island's attractions and parking will vary based on which you choose to visit.

 Be sure to budget your day with care.
 For more information about this Florida location, you can visit this website.